darren-huang/debugUltTicTacToe/README.md

 # Debug (Ultimate) TicTacToe
 Hello!
 Welcome to CSM 61b's debugging project.
 We have coded up TicTacToe with some JUnit 4 unit & integration tests, but we also have snuck in a couple of bugs 🐜!
 There are some tutorials along the way to help teach how to use Intellij and speed up your debugging process.
 The solutions for the bugs include how I personally debugged these issues (some of them were real bugs I stumbled upon creating this project).

-If you finish debugging the TicTacToe bugs give debugging our Ultimate TicTacToe project a shot.
+If you finish debugging the TicTacToe bugs, give debugging our Ultimate TicTacToe project a shot.
 Ultimate TicTacToe is built upon TicTacToe project from the previous section but has some additional rules.
 [Here](https://www.youtube.com/watch?v=37PC0bGMiTI&t=103s) is a good YouTube video describing how Ultimate Tic Tac Toe works!
 Give debugging this bigger project a shot too (though with more code it is much harder).

 This is a debugging project meaning, on the git repository I've added different git branches (which you can think of as versions of the code) with bugs added in.
 Follow the commands to get the bugged versions of the code into your local computer and try debugging them with Intellij!